Indonesia to pay $3.85 billion for majority stake in Freeport's Grasberg copper mine

 “All parties have committed to work toward agreeing and signing binding agreements before the end of the second half of 2018,” Rio Tinto said in a statement.

-Rio warned that “there is no certainty that a transaction will be completed.”
+Rio said “there is no certainty that a transaction will be completed.”

-During Freeport’s five decades of operating Grasberg, there has been frequent friction between the government and the company over revenue sharing and the mine’s social and environmental impact.

 Efforts to finalize a deal have been complicated by concerns over the environmental impact of the project, in particular its handling of mine waste or tailings.